keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 #### Routing Protocols

-Routing protocols are used by routers to learn the world around them (so that they have most up-to-date information about best routes/paths for packets).
+Routing protocols are used by routers to learn the world around them (so that they have the most up-to-date information about the best routes/paths for packets).
 These protocols define how routers should speak to each other and share information with each other.

 There are two categories of routing protocols: